val7304/flashcards/readme_ci.md

 ---

 ### Smoke tests (container validation)

 Before publishing to Docker Hub:
 - Container is started in CI
-- Spring Boot health check is executed
+- Spring Boot health check (`/actuator/health`) is executed
 - API endpoint (`/api/categories`) is validated

-Only runnable, production-ready images are published.
+This ensures that only runnable, production-ready images are published.

 ---